 To better understand which sound and AN-response features the different loss functions focus on, Fig.~\ref{fig:ANsummed} visualises time-domain sound waveforms and AN responses before and after processing.
-A speech segment was processed by two DNN-HA models (Fig.~\ref{fig:ANsummed}(a)) and used as input to the NH and HI CoNNear models to simulate their AN population responses.
+A speech segment was used as input to the NH and HI CoNNear models to simulate the unprocessed AN population responses, and was also processed by two DNN-HA models (Fig.~\ref{fig:ANsummed}(a)) and used as input to the HI model to simulate the AN population responses after processing.
 Models $\La_{r,r_p}$ and $\La_{r^2,r^2_p,R^2_p}$ were selected because they yielded the best NRMSE and EFR\textsubscript{sum} scores, respectively (Table~\ref{tab:clean}).
-Figure~\ref{fig:ANsummed}(a) shows that model $\La_{r,r_p}$ introduced high-frequency fluctuations to the stimulus after processing, that enhanced the AN population responses everywhere, but not fully restored it to the reference NH responses (Fig.~\ref{fig:ANsummed}(b)).
+Figure~\ref{fig:ANsummed}(a) shows that model $\La_{r,r_p}$ introduced high-frequency fluctuations to the stimulus after processing, which enhanced the AN population responses everywhere but not fully restored them to the reference NH responses (Fig.~\ref{fig:ANsummed}(b)).
 Model $\La_{r^2,r^2_p,R^2_p}$ targeted the restoration of the most excited regions of the AN responses, and resulted in a better enhancement of the temporal peaks of the response while only minimally enhancing (or deteriorating in some cases) the response troughs.
 Thus, these two ways of semi-constrained training resulted in different compensation strategies that are expected to differ in sound perception or quality as well, as the first selected model ($\La_{r,r_p}$) was trained to minimise time-domain AN responses, while the second model ($\La_{r^2,r^2_p,R^2_p}$) was trained to minimise squared time-domain AN responses and power spectrograms of the AN population responses (Table~\ref{tab:models}).
-The restoration differences of the two loss functions are also visualised in Supplementary Figs.~\ref{fig:AN_SAM} and \ref{fig:AN}, showing time-domain and neurogram responses to the SAM tone stimulus and the speech segment.
+The enhancement differences of the two loss functions are also visualised in Supplementary Figs.~\ref{fig:AN_SAM} and \ref{fig:AN}, showing time-domain and neurogram responses to the SAM tone stimulus and the speech segment.